pivotal/docs-tap/prerequisites.hbs.md

-# Prerequisites and Planning for installing Tanzu Application Platform
+# Prerequisites and planning for installing Tanzu Application Platform

 The following are required to install Tanzu Application Platform (commonly known as TAP):